Homework – our guiding principles

 Parents are invited to attend Parents’ Consultations in the Autumn and Spring Terms.
 On one of these occasions parents are offered an appointment with their child’s form teacher only, but s/he will have written comments from other members of staff, and on the other occasion parents also have the opportunity to meet with their child’s subject teachers.

-The pupil writes his/her own evaluation of the year (Pupil Comment) and the Head of Junior School adds her remarks on the pupil’s contribution to the community.
+The pupil writes his/her own evaluation of the year (Pupil Comment) and a member of the Senior Leadership Team writes a closing comment.